-6. Candidates will be initially accepted as provisional DPaedDent candidates.
+- 6. Candidates will be initially accepted as provisional DPaedDent candidates.
 By the end of the first 18 months for full-time study and 30 months for part-time study, candidates are required to prepare a report and undergo an assessment for transfer to the specific doctoral degree category of DPaedDent.
 An assessment panel will be established, in accordance with the University's Code of Practice for Research Degree Candidatures and Faculty Protocol for the implementation of the University Code, to assess each candidate for transfer to full DPaedDent registration.
-All candidates will be interviewed by an assessment panel and this will take the form of a viva voce examination.

-A successful transfer is dependent upon the candidate having passed (i.e. achieved a mark of 50% or above) all taught modules which have been delivered and examined up to the point of transfer.

-- 7. A candidate who is initially unsuccessful in the transfer assessment may be given, at the discretion of the assessment panel, one further opportunity for review normally within a period of three months (six months at the maximum)) for full-time candidates and within six months (eight months at the maximum) for part-time candidates. - 8.
+The decision to transfer will be based on the submission of appropriate material for assessment and all Postgraduate Researchers (PGRs) must undergo viva voce examination by an assessment panel which must include at least two independent individuals who have not been involved in the supervisory support of the candidate.
+The PGR will be interviewed by the assessment panel in the form of a viva voce examination. - A successful transfer is dependent upon the candidate having passed (i.e. achieved a mark of 50% or above) all taught modules which have been delivered and examined up to the point of transfer. - 7.
+A candidate who is initially unsuccessful in the transfer assessment may be given, at the discretion of the assessment panel, one further opportunity for review normally within a period of three months (six months at the maximum)) for full-time candidates and within six months (eight months at the maximum) for part-time candidates. - 8.
 A candidate who is not recommended for transfer to full doctoral registration may be given the opportunity to complete the academic year and submit a dissertation that would form part of the requirements for the award of a Masters degree (see 18 (iii)).